Access to (Accurate) Information

 As the company’s direct impact might not always be available, you may use studies as proxies.

-To describe the scale of the impact, taking into account:
+To describe the severity of the impact, taking into account:

 • Is the impact local, national, or global?